bmc/djangostripe/README.md

 I developed this software as a demonstration, while under contract to [Alphabuyer][], LLC.

-**Plug** Alphabuyer is a group buying portal.
+**Plug**: Alphabuyer is a group buying portal.
 To quote the Alphabuyer website:

 > We research local suppliers and evaluate their current offerings.
 Then we
 > negotiate special group deals (e.g. "What kind of deal will you give us if